BIRP Notes Template: Free Editable Format and Examples

 Second, it supports supervision and license-track notes.
 A supervisor reading an associate's BIRP note can see clinical reasoning at each step.
 That matters in agencies where pre-licensed clinicians need supervisor review before billing.¹²

 SOAP and DAP still have a place.
-A psychiatry medication visit may fit SOAP better than BIRP.
-A short check-in may fit DAP.
 The visit type drives the choice, not the agency.

 What Should a BIRP Note Include?